Search Knowledge Base by Keyword

 Here are some more takeaways.
 The law currently does not allow ESOPs for partnerships or professional corporations.
 Departing employees’ shares must be re-purchased.
 Costs of these plans can be substantial (as much as $40,000 depending on complexity, according to the National Center of Employee Ownership).

 If you are seriously considering this please review Section 401(a) of the Internal Revenue Code in between P90X reps at the gym, contact the NCEO (www.nceo.org) or contact us.

 If the ESOP doesn’t suit your needs and if you are afraid of introducing additional ownership through a simple stock sale, the sky is the limit on creating your own scheme.
 Time to put your thinking cap on.

-The Watson CPA Group recently consulted on a buy-in scheme involving several millions of dollars.
+WCG recently consulted on a buy-in scheme involving several millions of dollars.
 A trust was created and funded with profit incentives.
-In approximately ten years, if profit goals were achieved, the trust would be fully funded and a partnership would come to life.
+In approximately ten years, if profit goals were achieved, the trust would be fully funded, and a partnership would come to life.
 The funds would be directed by the trust and trustee to purchase a large chunk of the business for the benefit of the new LLC.

 Initially the attorneys involved had an arrangement set up where three key employees would eventually be the members of the LLC (in other words, partners in a partnership).
-However, it was suggested by the Watson CPA Group that even key employees might come and go.
+However, it was suggested to us that even key employees might come and go.
 Instead, each employee invited to participate would be granted units from a pool depending on years of service.
 Units could also be re-deposited back into the pool upon departure of a key employee.

 This allowed seniority and longevity to become valuable, but the owner could also assign additional units as he saw fit depending on an employee’s individual contribution.
 The owner was also able to grant some units to his children to ensure their long-term legacy and wealth transfer.